-"A good breakfast for weekends and even desserts.
-Serve rolled up and filled with jam or fruit and whipped cream."
+French crepes are good for weekend breakfasts, or even for desserts.
+Serve rolled up and filled with jam or fruit and whipped cream.

 Although this is not the simpliest of recipes, it definately the best so far.
 I served it to my wife without anything topping on it all, and she loved it.
 That was the proof that I was looking for in a good crepe.
 I believe the added eggs and the use of butter makes all the differnce.
 Be sure to follow the instructions and your will not be disappointed.